SAMS0N1TE/ZeroMesh/README.md

 ZeroMesh is a serial interface for the Flipper Zero designed to communicate with Meshtastic nodes.
 It provides a direct link to a node via UART to monitor network status, manage a node roster, and send or receive messages.

 ![Main Messages View](docs/images/messages.png)
-*Main messages view with sender IDs and compact message bubbles*

 ## Power Warning